lscientific/PRStuning/README.md

 param beta_EB: matrix of sampled empirical Bayes beta saved to the output directory from the GWEB.py (in Step2 above)

-param n0: training data sample size for control group
+param n0: training data control sample size

-param n1: training data sample size for case group
+param n1: training data case sample size

 param alignResult: aligned object saved to the output directory from GWEB.py (in Step2 above)